amsks/amsks.github.io/Reading.md

 # Reading List
-This is a list of references that I use in m studies and the books that I have read in the past, best recollected from memory
+This is a list of references that I use in my studies, the books that I have read in the past, and stuff that I found interesting.

 ---
 ## Machine Learning